Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 I agree.
 I went from a 15 pro and the battery so far has impressed.

 After 6 hours and set up, downloading all apps it’s only down to 68%.
-Doing as well as initial indexing etc in the background.
+Doing this as well as initial indexing etc in the background.

 I feel because it has the weakest battery of this years range people are just saying it’s bad with no experience using it themselves but when compared to older models or even the base 17 it’s very impressive for such a thin phone.